lsp-plugins/lsp-site/config/README.md

   make install
 ```

-By default, all supported formats of plugins are built except XDG.
+For Windows, the `make install` command creates 'INSTALL' subdirectory and places the
-Several DEs like GNOME don't support XDG format well, so desktop icon installations
+plugin content into desired folders.

-are disabled by default.
+By default, all supported formats of plugins are built.
 The list of modules for build can be adjusted by specifying FEATURES variable
 at the configuration stage: